iocroblab/coindesigner/README.txt

 You will need this libraries installed and working

- * Qt version 3.2.0 or newer.
-Visit http://www.trolltech.com to purchase a license of QT, or visit http://kde-cygwin.sourceforge.net to download and compile the free version of qt.
+ * Qt version 4.3.2 or newer.
+Visit http://www.trolltech.com to purchase a license of QT, or download and compile the openSource version of qt.

  * Simage, Coin3D and SoQt.
 Please visit http://coin3d.org to read how to download and install these libraries.

+ * Optionally, you can use SIM Voleon to visualice volumetric data.
+Visit http://coin3d.org to read how to download and install these libraries.

- * A C++ compiler, which could be Visual Studio 6.0 , Visual Studio .net CYGWIN, or any other compiler.
+ * A C++ compiler, which could be Visual Studio Express, Visual Studio .net CYGWIN, or any other compiler.
 Please refer to QT documentation to see what compilers are supported.